tusharaherkar/SDN-Traffic-Management/README.md

 ## Files
 ###### MidsemDemoReport:
-This includes detailed report of progress of project upto mid semester which installation of required softwares, setting up topology using mininet and OpenDaylight Controller and testing the topology.
+This includes detailed report of progress of project upto mid semester which includes installation of required softwares, setting up topology using mininet and OpenDaylight Controller and testing the topology.

 ## Dependencies
 #### Install following packages on ubuntu